yshrsmz/BuildKonfig/README.md

 for detail.)
 BuildKonfig supports HMPP.
 However there's some limitations.

-**When you add a targetConfigs for a intermediate source set, you can't define another targetConfigs for children of the intermediate source set.**
+**When you add a targetConfigs for a intermediate source set, you can't define another targetConfigs for its children source sets.**

 For example, say you configured your source set structure like below.